SINTEF/Geomaker/readme.md

 - PyQt5
 - PyQtWebEngine

+The following packages are optional, for generating various output:

+- numpy-stl (for saving STL meshes)
+- splipy (for producing B-Spline output)
+- vtk (for VTU and VTK format)

-Finally, for generating STL output the [triangle](http://www.cs.cmu.edu/~quake/triangle.html) library must be installed.
+Additionally, for generating STL output the [triangle](http://www.cs.cmu.edu/~quake/triangle.html) library must be installed.
 Geomaker will search for `libtriangle-1.6.so` (let me know if you need this to be configurable).
 This can be installed in Ubuntu